raspberrypi/linux/Documentation/sound/alsa-configuration.rst

           from snd_usb_handle_sync_urb.
 Instead fall through and enqueue a packet_info containing only size-0 packets, so the OUT ring keeps moving (emits silence).
 Needed by Behringer Flow 8 (1397:050c).
+        * bit 30: ``mixer_get_cur_broken``
+          Some mixers are sticky, which means that setting their current volume is a no-op, and reading the current volume returns a constant value.
+          The sticky check disables these mixers to prevent confusing userspace.
+          However, some devices do have a tunable volume despite the reported current volume being constant.
+As the sticky check can't distinguish between the two categories, setting this flag tells that the device should fall into the second category when GET_CUR returns a constant value, resulting in the sticky check being non-fatal and only disabling GET_CUR instead of the whole mixer.
+The current volume will then be provided by the internal cache that stores the last set volume

 This module supports multiple devices, autoprobe and hotplugging.